matusm/Nmm2Bcr/README.md

 `--strict` : Disable large (>65535) field dimension and other goodies.

-`--iso` : Force output file to be ISO 25178-71:2012 compliant (not recommended, Gwyddion will currently ignore metadata).
+`--iso` : Force output file to be ISO 25178-71:2012 compliant (not recommended, Gwyddion will currently ignore metadata of this format).

+`--1Dprofile` : Force single profiles to be of width 0.
+Although compliant with the standard, Gwyddion cannot use files with `Yscale = 0`.

 ### Options for height data transformation